rygo6/GTAvaToon/README.md

 ### Unique Features and Technical Aspects

-- The outline is done in a way similar to modern cell shaded games where it samples the normal and depth map.
-No other avatar shader that works in VRChat draws a toon outline in this manner.
+- The outline is done in a way similar to modern cel shaded games where it samples the normal and depth map.
+This the first VRChat avatar shader that draw a toon outline in this manner.
 This produces a much more detailed and accurate toon outline compared to the inverse hull method every other avatar shader in VRChat currently uses.
-See comparison in below image for further explanation.
+See comparison in the image below for further explanation.

 ![BakeAO](Media~/outlinecomparison.png)